martinnff/physarum-simulation/README.md

 ## Usage

 To run this code you need to install opencv for c++.
 On linux I followed this guide https://www.geeksforgeeks.org/how-to-install-opencv-in-c-on-linux/.
 A copy of the eigen library is also needed, there is one present in this repository downloaded from the oficial site https://eigen.tuxfamily.org/index.php?title=Main_Page.
-If you use other version of eigen you need to change the CMakeLists.txt accordingly.
+If you use another version of eigen you need to change the CMakeLists.txt accordingly.

 If you haven't installed cmake and make install them via: